LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

-In this section, we're going to take a look at a number of well-known sorting algorithms with the hope of sensitizing you to the notion of *performance*--a topic that is covered in greater detail in courses suchs as algorithms and data structures.
+In this section, we're going to take a look at a number of well-known sorting algorithms with the hope of sensitizing you to the notion of *performance*--a topic that is covered in greater detail in courses such as algorithms and data structures.

 This is not intended to be a comprehensive reference at all.
 The idea is to learn how these classic algorithms are coded in the teaching language for this course, C#, and to